9 Travel Tips to Enjoy a Spanish Holiday

 Be also specially aware of the tricksters and the myriad of scams they use to relieve you of your cash and valuables.
 The most common ones are still being used to this day and include, pointing to your rear car tyre if your in a vehicle and screaming that you have a flat tyre, once you are out of your vehicle an accomplice quickly steals anything of value whilst your attention is being cleverly distracted.
 The other usual scams are asking you for directions, being surrounded by a group of ladies selling flowers, asking for change and helping you with your luggage.
 In short be careful and aware of your surroundings at all times.

-Despite common jokes about the locals driving abilities !! , it really is quite safe to drive on Spanish roads as long as you follow some simple rules.
-Gone are the days when Spaniards drove mostly old bangers around who's road worthy attributes left a lot to the imagination, as this country has now moved well into the modern era and so have the laws governing the use of motor vehicles which should be respected and adhered to at all times not least as they are now being rigorously enforced by the Spanish authorities.
-Recent legislation has now made some driving offenses criminal ones.
+Despite common jokes about the locals driving abilities !! , it really is very safe driving in Spain as long as you follow some simple rules.
+Gone are the days when Spaniards drove mostly old bangers around who’s road worthy attributes left a lot to the imagination, as this country has now moved well into the modern era and so have the laws governing the use of motor vehicles which should be respected and adhered to at all times not least as they are now being rigorously enforced by the Spanish authorities.
+Recent legislation has now made some driving offences criminal ones.
 Although this guide is aimed in assisting the tourist or visitor to Spain it does apply equally to the ex-pat resident vehicle owner.

-You may find yourself in a situation, perhaps you get lost in an unknown area, or find yourself separated from your traveling partners.
+You may find yourself in a situation, perhaps you get lost in an unknown area, or find yourself separated from your travelling partners.
 Or taken ill and need to urgently contact your family.
-In short it is advisable to keep on you at all times a few important telephone numbers including your travel insurance provider and perhaps the local police emergency number, usually 112.
-You can see a full list of Tourism Offices in Spain includng addresses and telehone numbers.
+In short it is advisable to keep on you at all times a few important telephone numbers including your travel insurance provider and perhaps the local police emergency number.
+You can see a full list of Tourism Offices in Spain including addresses and telephone numbers.